aliyun/terraform-provider-alicloud/website/docs/r/edas_k8s_cluster.html.markdown

 The following attributes are exported:

 * `cluster_name` - The name of the cluster that you want to create.
 * `cluster_type` - The type of the cluster that you want to create.
-Valid values only: 2: ECS cluster.
+Valid values only: 5: K8s cluster.
 * `network_mode` - The network type of the cluster that you want to create.
 Valid values: 1: classic network.
 2: VPC.
 * `region_id` - The ID of the region.
 * `vpc_id` - The ID of the Virtual Private Cloud (VPC) for the cluster.